 The review will be supported by a National Advisory Group involving key stakeholders including the BMA General Practice Committee and the Royal College of General Practitioners.
 It will be chaired by Dr Nikki Kanani, Primary Care Medical Director at NHS England.

 As part of the review, NHS England will consult with a wide range of stakeholders to seek their views on current access arrangements and potential future delivery.
-A series of engagement events have been arranged to enable a range of focused discussions to take place, as follows:

 - Focus on workforce and workload – Monday 11 November 2019 (10.00am – 4.00pm) Twickenham Stadium, Rugby House, Twickenham Stadium, 200 Whitton Road, London, TW2 7BA.